 Power domain states for power modes

-However, only some powered-up and powered-down domain combinations are valid and supported.
-The following information shows the supported power domain states for the Cortex®‑A76 core.
+However, only some powered up and powered down domain combinations are valid and supported.

 The PDCPU power domain supports the power states described in the following table.